Proteas (rugby union)

 The Proteas was the representative side of the South African Rugby Football Federation, one of three racially segregated rugby union governing bodies in apartheid South Africa.

 In December 1971 the Proteas embarked on a six-match tour of Britain and Holland – the first "Coloured" rugby team to tour abroad.
 Arriving on the 13th, they were met at the airport by protesters from anti-apartheid movements.
 The Proteas lost their first match 3–14 to Hertfordshire at Croxley Green on 16 December, after the home side had led 10–3 at half-time.
 A fight broke out during the game, which the press blamed on the Proteas' tactic of tackling at head height.
 The tour ended with a 33–3 loss to the United Hospitals on 2 January 1972 in London.
 Cuthbert (Charles) Loriston, the Proteas' team manager and SARFF's first president, explained that the purpose of the tour was " 'to test our strength' ".
 He said that the two wins, a draw, and three losses proved that " 'we have the technical know-how and enthusiasm to build strong opposition within the next five years' ".
 The wins came against county side Oxfordshire (33–5) and a London team (19–12).
 Loriston said that the next steps would be to play against white teams that tour South Africa, such as England's intended visit the next year; to play white South African teams; and then move towards integration of sports.
 He concluded that the Proteas had found, despite their initial scepticism, that they were treated " 'differently than...at home' ".

 The first of Loriston's next steps was duly made on 22 May 1972 when the Proteas side lost narrowly (6–11) to John Pullin's touring England side in Cape Town.
 England had undertaken a short, unbeaten seven match tour to the Republic and whilst the headlines in the UK were undoubtedly linked to his side's 18–9 test match victory, the Proteas versus England fixture remains the first reported international rugby match in which coloureds played against whites on South African soil.
-The Sunday Times later reported that the showings of both the Proteas side and the black's Leopards side (who lost considerably more heavily against England two days later in Port Elizabeth) " gave the lie to the oft-repeated claim in South Africa that no blacks are ready for a trial against the top local white players."
+The Sunday Times later reported that the showings of both the Proteas side and the blacks' Leopards side (who lost considerably more heavily against England two days later in Port Elizabeth) " gave the lie to the oft-repeated claim in South Africa that no blacks are ready for a trial against the top local white players."

 On Tuesday 4 June 1974, the Proteas played against the touring Lions side at Goodwood Showground in Cape Town.
 Fly-half Errol Tobias scored the only points (a penalty and a drop-kick) for the Proteas, who were beaten 6–37 by the visitors.
 The team included Hennie Shields, John Noble, Turkey Shields, Doug Dyers and William Reeding.
 For the Lions, centre Dick Milliken, wing J. J. Williams, lock Gordon Brown, flank and captain Fergus Slattery scored a try each.
 Fullback Andy Irvine (a conversion, three penalty kicks) and fly-half Alan Old (two penalties) also contributed.